lee-vincent/dotfiles-windows/README.md

-﻿﻿## Vinnie's dotfiles for Windows 10 with WSL2 Ubuntu machine setup
+﻿﻿Vinnie's dotfiles for Windows 10 with WSL2 Ubuntu machine setup

 A collection of PowerShell files for Windows, including common application installation through `Chocolatey`, and developer-minded Windows configuration defaults.